serverless/serverless/docs/account_setup.md

 ###### Create An Administrative IAM User

 We're going to create an admin User which can access and configure all services in your AWS account.
 Part of what JAWS does is automate AWS tasks for you (e.g., upload and create lambda functions), but JAWS needs *Admin* access to your AWS account to perform these automations.  **Note:** this is not a recommended in any sort of real environment, but will get you up and going quick.
-For guidelines please refer to our [best practices](https://github.com/jaws-stack/JAWS/wiki/v1:best-practices) wiki page.
+For guidelines please refer to our [best practices](./best_practices.md).

 * Create or login to your Amazon Web Services Account and go the the Identity & Access Management (IAM) Page.